ancapdev/LightBSON.jl/README.md

 * Conversion to and from [Extended JSON](https://docs.mongodb.com/manual/reference/mongodb-extended-json/).
 This may be added later.

 ## High Level API
-Performance sensitive use cases are the focus of this package, but a high level API is available for where when performance is less of a concern.
-The high level API will also perform optimally when reading simple types without strings, arrays, or other types that require allocation.
+Performance sensitive use cases are the focus of this package, but a high level API is available for where performance is less of a concern.
+The high level API will also perform optimally when reading simple types without strings, arrays, or other fields that require allocation.
 * `bson_read([T=Any], src)` reads `T` from `src` where `src` is either a `DenseVector{UInt8}`, an `IO` object, or a path to a file.
 * `bson_write(dst, x)` writes `x` to `dst` where `x` is a type that maps to fields (dictionary, struct, named tuple), and `dst` is a `DenseVector{UInt8}`, an `IO`, or a path to a file.